What to eat

 This is particularly important if you are following a vegan diet.
 It's more difficult for those following a vegan diet to get all the vitamins they need especially, Vitamin B12 and riboflavin as these are found in animal food sources.

-it's therefore recommended that a supplement of vitamin B12 and riboflavin (another B vitamin) should be taken.
+it's therefore recommended that vitamin B12 and riboflavin (another B vitamin) supplements should be taken.

 Getting enough protein

 Make sure you find an alternative to meat, fish and chicken as the main sources of protein.
 These could include:

 - pulses, such as lentils, butter beans, kidney beans and chickpeas

 - nuts, either finely chopped or ground (unless there is a family history of allergy)

 Iron is important in making red blood cells, which carry oxygen around the body so it is important for teenagers to get enough iron, especially teenage girls who are at increased risk of iron deficiency anaemia.